JordanKoszarek/javascript/README.md

   <a name="arrays--bracket-newline"></a>
   - [4.8](#arrays--bracket-newline) Use line breaks after open and before close array brackets if an array has multiple lines

+    [TODO] Not sure if I hate this one

     ```javascript
     // bad